Cluster Creation and Component Installation

 Service Installation, Startup, and Testing

-Once deployment is complete, click NEXT.
+Once the deployment is complete, click NEXT.

 Summary